spectrocloud/librarium/packages/docs/content/09-registries-and-packs/3-add-custom-packs.md

 1. Pre-Installed Kubernetes - The OS image has the desired version of Kubernetes components like kubelet, kubectl, etc installed.
 2. Vanilla OS Image - Kubernetes components are not installed.

 Additionally, for both the scenarios additional components or packages may need to be installed at runtime to prepare the final OS image.
-This can be done by specifying one or more ansible roles in the pack.
+This can be done by specifying one or more Ansible roles in the pack.
 The following are a few examples of building custom OS pack to cover the some of these scenarios.

 A few sample pack manifests for building a custom OS pack are shown in the following examples.
 These are examples for images that do not have Kubernetes components pre-installed.
 Spectro Cloud installs these components at the time of provisioning.
 The version of Kubernetes that gets installed depends on the Kubernetes pack configuration in the cluster profile.
 If Kubernetes is pre-installed in the image, the flag `skipK8sInstall` should be set to true.